Quick Answer

 One-Breath Recap

 Bond prices and yields see-saw in opposite directions: coupon above market rate means a premium (price over par, amortized down), coupon below means a discount (price under par, accreted up), and every bond converges to par at maturity.
-The yield ladder climbs for discounts (nominal < current yield < yield to maturity < yield to call) and dips in reverse for premiums, with yield to worst always the lowest; use yield to call on premium callable bonds.
+The yield ladder climbs for discounts (nominal, then current yield, then yield to maturity, then yield to call) and dips in reverse for premiums, with yield to worst always the lowest; use yield to call on premium callable bonds.
 Duration measures rate sensitivity (roughly the percent price move per 1% rate change), rising with longer maturity, lower coupon, and lower yield, and equaling maturity for zeros; use effective duration when a call is embedded.
 Ratings gate at investment grade (BBB-/Baa3), spreads widen in recessions, and interest rate risk trades off inversely against reinvestment risk, balanced by immunization.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Fixed Income Characteristics unit for the complete lesson.
+Read the full Fixed Income Characteristics unit.